 Access: Shore or boat

 This location is better known as “Two Step”, a popular South Kona snorkeling site.
-There is an abundant coral garden from 10 – 40 feet that extends several hundred yards offshore where even inexperienced snorkelers can see anything from yellow tang and triggerfish to green turtles, rays, octopuses and black tip reef sharks.
+There is an abundant coral garden from 10 – 40 feet that extends several hundred yards offshore where even inexperienced snorkelers can see anything from yellow tang and triggerfish to green turtles, rays, octopuses and reef sharks.
 Far fewer, however, venture beneath the surface to see what lies in the deeper north end of the bay.
 Sloping walls drop down into a horseshoe-shaped sandy bottom starting at 70 feet.
 Here divers may be treated to the sight of the elusive Tinker’s Butterflyfish or a pod of spinner dolphins overhead.
 Navigation is made simple by following along the curvature of the wall.
 On the south side of the bay divers can explore underwater architecture created by centuries-old lava flows from Mauna Loa.
 Water entry is a breeze thanks to the two-tiered lava formation from which the site gets its nickname.
 You can spend your surface interval relaxing on the beach or exploring the neighboring Pu’uhonua O Honaunau National Historical Park, home to a 400-year old place of refuge and the palace grounds of the chief of the ancient Honaunau Ahupua’a.
-Be sure to bring a dive buoy as fishing boats make use of a slip on the inside shore of the bay.
+Be sure to bring a dive buoy (it’s the law!) as fishing boats make use of a slip on the inside shore of the bay.

 2) Manta Ray Night Dive